-While John's undergraduate research at Stevenson has led him to assist our local Chesapeake Bay, Stevenson has also taken John to Costa Rica, Oahu, Maui, and Hawaii for animal and ecological research.
+While John's undergraduate research at Stevenson has led him to assist our local Chesapeake Bay, his education has also taken John to Costa Rica, Oahu, Maui, and Hawaii for animal and ecological research.

 "I love talking about animals and the environment.
 I also love science in general and I dream of becoming a zoologist."
-Fulfilling his dreams is one of the reasons why John L. Prettyman IV, biology major, chose Stevenson.
+Fulfilling his dreams is one of the reasons why alumnus John L. Prettyman IV (biology, '18), chose Stevenson.

-He also has taken advantage of Stevenson’s study broad opportunities to conduct research in his areas of interest.
-In Costa Rica, Oahu, Maui, and Hawaii.
-While there, he focused on the ecological aspects of the plants and animal life found in those regions.
+He also has taken advantage of Stevenson’s study abroad opportunities to conduct research in his areas of interest.
+In Costa Rica, Oahu, Maui, and Hawaii, he focused on the ecological aspects of the plants and animal life found in those regions.
 "The favorite part of my major has been traveling and working with animals of all kinds.
 Plus we get to be outside most of the time."

 Overall, John says, "Stevenson has kept me career-focused since the day I set foot on campus.
 With the research experience and professors I have had, finding a career goal and reaching for it has been simple.
 I definitely would not have been as outgoing, career-ready, or even known what career to choose if I had not gone to Stevenson."